 }

-Here’s a simpler way to write the same code.
-Instead of creating an object with default values, you can use the spread operator (...) to copy the existing options.
+to copy the existing options.
 Then you can change only the ones you want.
-This way, you don’t have to worry about undefined values.Look how neat and easy it is:
+This way, you don’t have to worry about undefined values.Look how neat and easy it is:function sendEmail(subject, body, recipient,

 options = {